 - The federal highway and transit programs are assumed to continue in their current form and grow at a rate of 3 percent annually.
-Base year revenue is set at the nationally authorized level for fiscal year (FY) 2009-10, and the Bay Area is projected to receive its historically proportionate share of these programs. - The state funding sources primarily fuel tax-based are assumed to maintain their structure and distribution formulas over the 28-year period, starting from FY 2009-10 base levels.
+Base year revenue is set at the nationally authorized level for fiscal year (FY) 2009-10, and the Bay Area is projected to receive its historically proportionate share of these programs. - The state funding sources primarily fuel tax-based - are assumed to maintain their structure and distribution formulas over the 28-year period, starting from FY 2009-10 base levels.
 Assumptions concerning fuel price and consumption growth assume that state gasoline consumption will decline at an increasing rate until 2020 and then grow slowly at a constant long-term rate.
-For the 2006 voter-approved Proposition 1B, the revenue forecast includes the Bay Area's remaining share beyond FY 2011-12. - Regional bridge toll revenues are based on projected travel demand on the region's seven state-owned toll bridges.
+For the 2006 voter-approved Proposition 1B, the revenue forecast includes the Bay Area's remaining share beyond FY 2011-12.

+- Regional bridge toll revenues are based on projected travel demand on the region's seven state-owned toll bridges.
 Further, it was assumed that in FY 2018-19, there would be a \$1 increase in the non-carpool vehicle toll on all state-owned bridges.
 The Regional Express Lane Network revenues included in the financially constrained plan represent projected gross toll revenue for express lanes including toll revenues from express lanes in Santa Clara County. - Local revenues, sales taxes such as Transportation Development Act (TDA) and Assembly Bill 1107 (1977) are assumed to grow at rates that take into account demographic and economic factors such as median income, regional employment and population growth. - County and transit district transportation sales tax revenues in Alameda, Contra Costa, Napa, Marin, San Francisco, San Mateo, Santa Clara and Sonoma counties are based on estimates provided by the respective sales tax authorities in those counties.
-Measures that are set to expire within the 28-year period are assumed to be renewed, and/or augmented.

-- Transit operator-specific revenue projections including transit fares, tolls, property and parcel taxes, and other sources have been provided by the respective operators.
+Measures that are set to expire within the 28-year period are assumed to be renewed and/or augmented. - Transit operator-specific revenue projections including transit fares, tolls, property and parcel taxes, and other sources have been provided by the respective operators.
 Projections of local streets and roads revenue are based on information provided to MTC by local agencies. - Revenues forecasted to become available for high-speed rail include approximately \$1.5 billion from California's Proposition 1A (2008), the Safe, Reliable High-Speed Passenger Train Bond Act.
-It was also assumed that the region would receive 12.5 percent, or \$1.5 billion, of federal revenues that are expected to become available to finance the project. - The inclusion of "Anticipated" revenues in the financially constrained plan strikes a balance between the past practice of only including specific revenue sources currently in existence or statutorily authorized, and the more flexible federal requirement of revenues that are "reasonably expected to be available" within the plan period.
+It was also assumed that the region would receive 12.5 percent, or \$1.5 billion, of federal revenues that are expected to become available to finance the project.